Organizational & Leadership Advisory

 Closing

-This engagement reflects the type of work I do with founder-led and growth-stage organizations navigating expansion, complexity, and leadership strain.
+This engagement reflects the type of work I do with founder-led and growth-stage organizations navigating expansion, operational complexity, and leadership strain.

-This is the layer where I work.
+That is the layer where I work.